WuDan0399/Integrate-NVDLA-and-TVM/README.md

 ## How to Run the Whole Process for Model Inference(TODO)
 1. Get a caffe model and corresponding prototxt.
 Currently, we only success on ResNet-101.
 The model and prototxt can be downloaded here: [ResNet-101 download link](https://1drv.ms/u/s!ArGaVoKpkwjNg0OmwFpdewXh7If_?e=4dxQCa)

+2. Compile the model.
+You can use prebuilt compiler in `sw/prebuilt/x86-ubuntu/`.
+Use `./nvdla_compiler -h` for futher information.

+3. Copy the loadable file (.nvdla) and test image to target (where nvdla_runtime located).

 If you use [virtual platform in docker image](#vpforbuilt):
+ Copy the loadable file (.nvdla) and image to `vp` folder.

 If you use the [virtual platform built on your system](#vpindocker):
+ Copy the loadable file (.nvdla) and image to `/usr/local/nvdla` folder.

+4. Use the `./nvdla_runtime` to run the model.

 ## Compiler source code reading
 ### Usage of execuatble compiler and runtime